 But soap that smells good is one of those little things in life that bring me joy.

-And why orange spearmint cold process goat milk soap this spring.
+And I make orange spearmint cold process goat milk soap this spring.

-- Orange and spearmint because the scents are soft, subtle, but also bright and clean, which remind me of spring.
+- Orange and spearmint because the scents are soft and subtle but also bright and clean, which reminds me of spring.

-- Goat milk, because the alpha-hydroxy acids help remove dead skin cells from your skin, it’s high in vitamin A, which is important for repairing damaged tissue and maintaining healthy skin, and is high in selenium which is believed by scientists to have an important role in preventing sun damage and skin cancer.
+- Goat milk, because the alpha-hydroxy acids help remove dead skin cells from your skin, it’s high in vitamin A, which is important for repairing damaged tissue and maintaining healthy skin, and is high in selenium which scientists believe to have an important role in preventing sun damage and skin cancer.

-If you’ve never made soap before, you may be surprised that making Orange-Spearmint Cold Process Goat Milk Soap Recipe is as easy as a simple amazon order, or trip to Hobby Lobby.
+If you’ve never made soap before, you may be surprised that making an Orange-Spearmint Cold Process Goat Milk Soap Recipe is as easy as a simple Amazon order or a trip to Hobby Lobby.

-- I typically order lye, also known as sodium hydroxide, from amazon.com. there are many online soap suppliers, but for me, I don’t buy a ton of lye, so it’s simpler to use Amazon.
+- I typically order lye, also known as sodium hydroxide, from Amazon.com. there are many online soap suppliers, but I don’t buy a ton of lye, so it’s simpler to use Amazon.

 - Thermometer.
 I like to use an instant infrared thermometer, but a candy thermometer will work as well.

 Keep in mind that lye is caustic.
 It should be kept out of reach of children at all times, you should only use it in a well-ventilated area, and you should always wear gloves and safety glasses when using it.